An early, pioneering cult film-maker who made avant-garde short films often using occult or homo-erotic imagery, and frequently exploring hedonistic

 themes of longing and pleasure.
 All his films have no dialogue and are basically montages with a musical soundtrack.
 Obviously worshipped by cult-movie fans,

 gay artists, and underground film-makers who all abound with overflowing praise, but despite the obviously pioneering and unique work, he's not that interesting.

 The following list includes the stand-out and popular shorts.

 Creepy short montage of images with a hypnotic soundtrack by Mick Jagger.
 Satanic rituals, concert footage, war, drugs, bizarre faces, trippy cinematography,

 etc. all come together as a disturbing experience.

 Invocation Of My Demon Brother

-More pyschedelic mysticism from Anger.
-Occult explorations of the mythos of Lucifer, from Egypt, to magick rituals, stonehenge, and even UFOs.
+More psychedelic mysticism from Anger.
+Occult explorations of the mythos of Lucifer, from Egypt, to magick rituals, Stonehenge, and even UFOs.
 Boasting

-a trippy soundtrack by a jailed Mansonite, this one is more like a protoypical music video from a time when music videos didn't exist.
+a trippy soundtrack by a jailed Mansonite, this one is more like a prototypical music video from a time when music videos didn't exist.
 An experience, even

 if you don't understand the symbolism and imagery.